Langar

 DIVINE INSPIRATION

-The concept of Langar is rooted in the Gurbani — the sacred scripture of the Sikhs.
-The following verse from the Guru Granth Sahib underpins the spiritual foundation of Langar, affirming that the Light of God is in all hearts and that all humanity springs from One Light:
+The concept of Langar is rooted in Gurbani — the sacred scripture of the Sikhs.
+The Guru Granth Sahib teaches that the Light of God lives in every heart and that all humanity springs from one Divine Light.
+Consequently, to feed anyone who arrives at the Langar is to serve God's own creation — and to refuse no one is to acknowledge the divine presence in every human being.

 aval aleh noor oupaaeiaa kudharath kae sabh bandhae |